rini-00/resume-knowledge-base/claude-prompts/docs-gen/deployment-checklist-update.md

 # Pre-Deployment Checklist Docs Update

-## ** STEP 0.
-Review every file in `claude-prompts`, and update each file that requires an update based on the scope of any code changes including new or updated files and functionality impacting any of these areas.**
+## \*\* STEP 0.

+Review every file in `claude-prompts` EXCEPT THIS ONE (`deployment-checklist-update.md`), and update each file that requires an update based on the scope of any code changes including new or updated files and functionality impacting any of these areas.

 ## **1. Update deployment-checklist.md**